Chinese virus cases climb, raise threat of trade disruption | Business

 China's case numbers are low compared with other major countries or Hong Kong.
 But authorities are enforcing a "zero tolerance" strategy that aims to keep the virus out of the country.
 It has temporarily shut down major cities to find every infected person.

-The restrictions have wider potential ramifications, coming at a time when the global economy is under pressure from Russia's war on Ukraine, surging oil prices and weak consumer demand.
+The restrictions come at a time when the global economy is under pressure from Russia's war on Ukraine, surging oil prices, and weak consumer demand.

 "The risk here is whether COVID will be found at Yantian Port," said Iris Pang, chief China economist for ING.
 "If the port has to be suspended, it will affect a lot of electronic imports and exports."
 There was no sign of major disruption, but port operators announced curbs on face-to-face contact with shippers and sailors.